NetNewsWire

-NetNewsWire is a free and open-source news aggregator for macOS and iOS.
-It was introduced by Brent and Sheila Simmons on July 12, 2002, under their company Ranchero Software.
+NetNewsWire is a free and open-source RSS reader for macOS and iOS, originally developed by Brent and Sheila Simmons through Ranchero Software.
+It was first introduced on in 2002 as NetNewsWire Lite, a free version with fewer features compared to the commercial release.
+Ownership transitioned over time, with NewsGator acquiring it in 2005 and Black Pixel in 2011, before Brent Simmons regained the intellectual property in 2018 and released his open source Mac RSS reader, "Evergreen" as NetNewsWire 5.0d1.
+NetNewsWire has been well received by the community, receiving awards such as Macworld's Editor's Choice.

 History

 NetNewsWire was developed by Brent and Sheila Simmons for their company Ranchero Software.
 It was introduced on July 12, 2002, with NetNewsWire Lite, a free version missing some advanced features of the (then commercial) version, introduced some weeks later.
 Version 1.0 was released on February 11, 2003, and version 2.0 was released in May 2005.
 At that time it included custom feed views, custom downloading and opening of podcasts, synchronization of feeds and feed status between computers, Bloglines support, and a built-in tabbed browser.

 In October 2005, NewsGator bought NetNewsWire, bringing their NewsGator Online RSS synchronization service to the Mac.
 Brent Simmons was hired by NewsGator to continue developing the software.

 NetNewsWire 3.0 was released on June 5, 2007.
 The version added Spotlight indexing of news items, integration with iCal, iPhoto, Address Book, and VoodooPad, Growl support, a new user interface, performance enhancements, and more.

 The application was originally shareware, but became free with the release of NetNewsWire 3.1 on January 10, 2008.
 NetNewsWire Lite was discontinued at the same time.
 NetNewsWire 3.2 moved to an advertisement-supported model with the option to purchase the application to remove ads.

 An iOS version of NetNewsWire with support for the iPhone, iPod Touch and later for the iPad was released on the first day of the App Store.
 It included syncing of unread articles with the desktop version.

 NetNewsWire Lite 4.0 was introduced on March 3, 2011, on the Mac App Store.
 While it misses several of the advanced features included in NetNewsWire 3.2, it includes a completely rewritten codebase which was used in the iOS version of the app and for NetNewsWire 4.0 which was released as shareware.